*** schools educatiion Ukraine

 Chronology

-The chronological assessment of Ukranianian schools is somewhat complicated by changing political situations.
-Poland and Russia fought over the Ukraine in the 17th century.
-For most of the modern era, the Ukraine has been part of either the Russian Empire ( -1917) or the Soviet Union (1917-91).
-This is complicated by changing boundaries, German occupation during the two World wars and a brief period of independence during the Civil War following World War I. Primarily the education system, however, was dominated by Tsarist and then Sioviet control.
-In both instances there was an effort to supress Ukranian nationaism and culture and education was used in this process.
-An independent Ukraine came into existence in 1992 affoirding the opportiunity to establish a Ukranian educational system free to promote Ukranian nationalism and culture, although for political reasons this may not have occurred.
+The chronological assessment of Ukrainian schools is somewhat complicated by changing political situations.
+Poland and Russia fought over Ukraine (17th century).
+This was before many children attended any schools.
+For most of the modern era, Ukraine has been under Russian control, either the Russian Tsarist Empire ( -1917) or the Soviet Union (1917-91).
+This is complicated by changing boundaries, German occupation during the two world wars and a brief period of disorganized independence during the Civil War following World War I. The education system was dominated by either Tsarist and then Soviet control.
+In both instances there was an effort to suppress Ukrainian nationalism and culture and education was used in this process.
+Ukraine itself was culturally divided between an orthodox east and Catholic west.
+The Catholic west had a stronger degree of contact with the West than most other Tsarist provinces except the Baltics and Poland -- countries which briefly obtained their independence after World War I (1914-17).
+An independent Ukraine came into existence after centuries of subjugation (1992).
+At first, Ukraine contined to be controlled by former Soviet Apparatchiks.
+This did not change until the Orange Revolution which defeated President Putin's effort to retain control (2004).
+This finally afforded affording the opportunity to establish a Ukrainian educational system free to promote Ukrainian nationalism and culture and turn to the West.
+President Putin ordered an invasion of Ukraine to prevent the desire of Ukrainians to be a free and independent nation (2022).

 School Uniform